NixOS/nix/doc/manual/src/command-ref/conf-file.md

     the builder should use all available CPU cores in the system.

   - `diff-hook`
     Absolute path to an executable capable of diffing build results.
-The hook executes if [varlistentry\_title](#conf-run-diff-hook) is true,
-    and the output of a build is known to not be the same.
+The hook is executed if `run-diff-hook` is true, and the output of a build is known to not be the same.
 This program is not executed to determine if two results are the same.

     The diff hook is executed by the same user and group who ran the build.
 However, the diff hook does not have write access to the